allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 In keeping with department tradition, CMPSC 201 offers students three tokens that can be cashed in to make up work for three missed deadlines.

-Three rules apply to the cashing in of any tokens this semester:
+Four guidelines apply to the cashing in of any tokens this semester:

 1. They cannot be applied to missed attendance points or any deliverables pertaining to release week.

-2. If you're applying tokens to missed team-based assignments, then *all* team members must fork over one token each.
+2. If you're applying tokens to team-based assignments, then *all* team members must fork over one token each.

 3. Tokens must be applied (and the relevant work submitted) within two weeks of the original deadline.
 Once this two week period has elapsed, tokens can no longer be applied to that assignment.

+4. In addition to missed assignments, tokens can be used to resubmit assignments in an attempt to receive a higher score.
+(Given the credit/no credit nature of commit week deliverables, this will only really pertain to build week demos & presentations, or build week performance review sessions.)

 There may (or may not) be opportunities to earn extra tokens this semester.
 That will be for all of us to discover together.

-## Our Environment: Regarding Community & Accomodations
+## Our Environment: Regarding Community & Accommodations

 ### Allegheny Statement of Community